In addition to the WYHA Policies (listed below), WYHA follows and

 Once Travel/Girls jerseys are ordered, they are non-refundable.
 Jerseys can not be returned and orders can not be changed due to failure to accurately size the player.
 Players who withdraw from a team (for any reason) are still responsible for payment for the jerseys.
 Refunds of deposits or registration fees will be withheld or the jersey costs subtracted from the fees already paid if necessary.

-All teams must have gender appropriate Locker Room Attendants.
-On teams with both genders, there must be at least two Locker Room Attendants, one for each gender.
-Locker Room Attendants must have current SafeSport Training and be Screened per USAHockey and NYSAHA rules.
-The duties of a Locker Room Attendant are to supervise the Locker Room when coaches are not present.
-Locker Room Attendants are responsible for ensuring only players and gender appropriate parents are in the Locker Room, players are not engaging in inappropriate behavior (horseplay/hazing, use of illegal substances, using cameras or video equipment, keeping locker rooms clean and any other inappropriate behavior not listed), and if necessary confiscating cell phones at the door.
+All teams must have gender appropriate Locker Room Monitors (LRM).
+On teams with both genders, there must be at least two Locker Room Monitors, one for each gender.
+Locker Room Monitors must have current SafeSport Training and be Screened per USAHockey and NYSAHA rules.
+The duties of a Locker Room Monitor are to supervise the Locker Room when coaches are not present.
+Locker Room Monitors are responsible for ensuring only players and gender appropriate parents are in the Locker Room, players are not engaging in inappropriate behavior (horseplay/hazing, use of illegal substances, using cameras or video equipment, keeping locker rooms clean and any other inappropriate behavior not listed), and if necessary, confiscating cell phones at the door.
 Incidents should be reported to the Team Coaching Staff for disciplinary action.
-Locker Room Attendants do not have to be in the Locker Room at all times but should always be in the vacinity and periodicially(/randomly) checking the behavior in the locker room.
+Locker Room Monitors do not have to be in the Locker Room at all times but should always be in the vacinity and periodicially/randomly check the behavior in the locker room.
+At the discretion of the Head Coach or WYHA Board, teams may be required to ALWAYS have a Locker Room Monitor or Coach or Manager in the Locker Room to prevent issues.

 WYHA Policies Agreed to at Registration